mulesoft-catalyst/cicd-pipelines-github-actions/README.md

 .github/workflows/ci_cd_pipeline_release_stage_prod.yml@main
   This is manually triggered. asks user input in which environment you want to push the release.

+# Environment and Secrets Setup
+## Environment
 There are few environment created [ this is optional for private repo as environment is not supported in private repo ]:
-  - dev
+1. dev
-  - qa
+2. qa
-  - staging
+3. staging
-  - prod
+4. prod
+## Environment Secrets

-environment specific variables:
+Environment specific variables:
-  - CLOUDHUB_USERNAME
+1. CLOUDHUB_USERNAME
-  - CLOUDHUB_PASSWORD
+2. CLOUDHUB_PASSWORD

-To run/try this example,
+# How to Trigger pipeline
-- Fork this repo
+1. Fork this repo
-- configure your fork and setup your environment and secrets mentioned above
+2. configure your fork and setup your environment and secrets mentioned above
+3. Trigger pipeline either manually, by PR or cronjob schdeduled